nkrusch/recontext/notes/readme.md

   - Can we uncover the limitations/boundary of the state-of-the-art techniques?

 * For polynomial equalities:
-  - The polynomial degree and variable count exponentially increases the solution space/solver time
+  - in DIG, the polynomial degree and variable count exponentially increase the solution space/solver time
   - Can we preprocess a trace, or fix some terms by deduction, to make this more scalable? [cf. @bouajjani2022]
+  - Some related strategies: prune the search space, use semantics to check feasibility, model space of feasible programs; use types to prune infeasible programs. [@wang2022]

-* Using diverse input samples is helpful to guide the inference
+* Using diverse input samples (maximally different) is helpful to guide the inference
-  - How to locate such diverse input (maximally different entries) in traces?
+  - How to locate such diverse inputs in traces?

-* Assumptions about Using DIG without symbolic states:
+* Assumptions about DIG without symbolic states:
   - Instrumentation should not occur
   - CEGIR-based inference should not iterate
   - [LIKELY FALSE] Inequality invariants should not be inferrable
-  - Symbolic execution impacts the quality of generated invariants;
+  - Symbolic exec. impacts invariant quality; should NOT affect expressivity
-    it should NOT affect the overall expressivity, and what equations may be generated

 # Questions